 Over 200 million people, born with sight, are afflicted with Age-Related Macular Degeneration (AMD) or Retinitis Pigmentosa (RP) leading to blindness.

 Blindness is debilitating, stealing autonomy from individuals and comes with a high societal cost.

-The Australia-developed Diamond Bionic Eye technology, supported by a made-in-Canada wireless solution for implantable bionic devices, will return autonomy and partial vision to the blind.
+The Australia-developed Diamond Eye™ technology, supported by a made-in-Canada wireless solution for implantable bionic devices, will return partial vision to the blind.